-Replication enables users to copy, move, and synchronize data across multiple Qumulo systems.
+Replication enables users to copy, move, and synchronize data across multiple Qumulo file data platforms.
 Our replication technology offers two core capabilities: efficient data movement and granular identification of changed data.
 Qumulo's replication is continuous, meaning that any new changes to a replicated directory will be identified and moved, asynchronous, and uni-directional.
-Our replication technology leverages snapshots to create a list of changed file regions in a given time period, which are then moved to a second Qumulo system over an encrypted data transfer protocol.
+Our replication technology leverages snapshots to create a list of changed file regions in a given time period, which are then moved to a second Qumulo file data platform over an encrypted data transfer protocol.
 The list of changed files is available as its own API endpoint, which third party ISVs use to integrate Qumulo into data backup systems.
-Qumulo's replication works across any two Qumulo systems including on-prem to cloud, cloud-to-cloud, and across cloud regions.
+Qumulo's replication works across any two Qumulo file data platforms including on-prem to cloud, cloud-to-cloud, and across cloud regions.
 Replication is used to enable petabyte-scale backup, especially when coupled with snapshot replication disaster recovery including failover and failback.
 It also enables hybrid cloud and cloud bursting, multicloud and multi-region infrastructure, and remote collaboration scenarios.